fvhemert/ESPHOME-BarcodeScanner/README.md

 The initial setup as described here is intended to learn, further define the requirements and most important, see if it brings value to our every day life.

 The first iteration of this project will support the following scenario:
-- Before a consumed product is discarded, its barcode is scanned on by a scanner that is located on the kitchen counter
+- Before a consumed product is discarded, its barcode is scanned by a barcode scanner that is located on the kitchen counter
 - After scanning the barcode, an attempt is made to automatically resolve the code to a product name
-- If the product name is successfully resolved, the product is automatically added to the shopping list and the product information is locally cached
+- If the product name is successfully resolved, the product is automatically added to the Home Assistant shopping list and the product information is locally cached
 - If the product name cannot be resolved, the user will receive a notification on his/her mobile phone, this notification will include a button that opens up a webpage to manually add the product information.
 - The manually updated product information will be stored in the local cache for future use and the product will be added to the shopping list.
 - If the product is already on the shopping list, it will not be added a second time.
-- If it is time to go to the store, pushing a button on top of the scanner will trigger the printout of a nicely formatted shoppinglist containg all previously added products.
+- If it is time to go to the store, pushing a button on top of the scanner will trigger the printout of a formatted shoppinglist with all previously added products.
+- Returning from the store, there are two option to clear the shopping list: 1) a button on the dashboard that clears the entire list  at once 2) a separte dashboard that allows to remove individual items one by one.
 - All important interaction with the barcode scanner will be confirmed by using TTS and the kitchen SONOS mediaplayer.

 **Note:**<br>
-The orginal project leveraged the MEALIE integration to synchronize with MEALIE, a locally installed recipe manager and meal planner, I have decided to abandon this additional integration and only use the native Home Assistant Shopping list integration (https://www.home-assistant.io/integrations/shopping_list/)
+The orginal project leveraged the MEALIE integration to synchronize with MEALIE, a locally installed recipe manager and meal planner.
+I have decided to abandon this additional integration and only use the native Home Assistant Shopping list integration.
 In case of scanning a product that is already on the shopping list, the MEALIE integration will modify the shopping list entry by adding a number prefix or increasing the allready existing one.
 This functionality will no longer be availble and has been replaced by logic that will eliminate adding duplicate entries, this logic at this time does not include the number prefix.

 **Highlevel overview**<br>